Subscribe for our FREE 30 minute meals book!

 Bring to a boil then reduce heat to low.
 Cover and let simmer for 10-15 minutes or until all liquid is absorbed, stirring two times throughout the simmering to ensure everything is well incorporated.

-Taste, and if the pasta is not cooked to your liking, add in another ½ cup of hot broth and let simmer until absorbed.
-Alternatively, if you want less liquid in the final sauce, whisk in an additional tbsp of flour.
+Taste, and if the pasta is not cooked to your liking, add in another 1/2 cup of hot broth and let simmer until absorbed.
+Alternatively, if you want less liquid in the final sauce, whisk in an additional tablespoon of flour.

 Discard the bay leaf and add more salt and pepper as needed.
 Enjoy!